- Telecom Billing Tutorial

 MVNO's have full control over the SIM card, branding, marketing, billing, and customer care operations.

 The first commercially successful MVNO in the UK was Virgin Mobile UK, launched in the United Kingdom in 1999 and now has over 4 million customers in the UK.

-MVNO's typically do not have their own infrastructure, but some leading MVNO's deploy their own mobile IN infrastructure in order to facilitate the means to offer value-added services.
+MVNOs typically do not have their own infrastructure, but some leading MVNO's deploy their own mobile IN infrastructure in order to facilitate the means to offer value-added services.
 MNVO's can treat incumbent infrastructure such as radio equipment as a commodity, while the MVNO offers its own advanced and differentiated services based on exploitation of their own intelligent network infrastructure.

 In this way, each MVNO and the network operator could focus on their own niche markets and form customized detailed services that would expand their customer reach and brand.

 MVNO can brand their services and sell them in the market and MVNE will help in providing those services to the end customer.
-Here a fixed percent of commission will go to the MVNE.
+Here, a fixed percent of commission will go to the MVNE.

 MVNO can buy products and services in bulk at special discounted prices and then brand them with their name and sell in the market.

-In all the cases MVNO may be required to pay some amount of security deposit to the MVNE and then monthly settlement happens using simple reports generated by the MVNE.
+In all the cases, MVNO may be required to pay some amount of security deposit to the MVNE and then monthly settlement happens using simple reports generated by the MVNE.

-An MVNE can add an MVNO in their billing system as a corporate customer as long as MVNO is providing post-paid services and can add all the products and services provided to MVNO.
+An MVNE can add an MVNO in its billing system as a corporate customer as long as MVNO is providing post-paid services and can add all the products and services provided to MVNO.
 By the end of every month or usually after every two weeks, invoice can be generated and collection can be followed up.